 I am READY for May to be here.
 Bring on Cinco de Mayo!
 (And Seis de Mayo, and Siete de Mayo…) April has had its good moments, but it’s also been insanely busy and stressful, and the LaBau household is collectively tired and cranky.
 The other morning, Jason went to go get his shoes, but grabbed my heels instead and started to try to put them on.
 This is not okay.
 We need sleep, and down time, and our yearly dulce de leche gorging session.
 Here’s to new months and old favorites! ¡Buen provecho, amigos!

-- 4 oz very cold unsalted butter, cubed
+- 4 oz unsalted butter very cold, cubed

 - 1 egg yolk

-- 1 oz (2 tbsp) unsalted butter, at room temperature
+- 1 oz unsalted butter 2 tbsp, at room temperature

 - 2 1/2 oz semi-sweet chocolate about 1/3 cup, finely chopped

 Combine the flour, cocoa powder, sugar, and salt in the bowl of a food processor, and pulse briefly until everything is well-blended.
 Add the cold cubed butter and pulse until it is in small pea-sized pieces.
 Add the egg yolk and pulse in 5-second bursts until the dough starts clumping together.

 Turn it out of the food processor and knead it lightly several times to incorporate any extra flour and cocoa powder.
 At this point, the dough can be wrapped and refrigerated for several days.
 If you’re ready to use it now, spray four 6-inch removable bottom tart pans with nonstick cooking spray.
 Press the dough into the bottom and sides of the pans in a thin, even layer.